-- Printer status information - Change Fax configuration items, such as General Setup, Quick-Dial settings and Remote Fax (MFC-9440CN) and MFC-9450CDN only) - You can also change network settings such as TCP/IP information. - Configure Scan to FTP search function (MFC-9440CN and MFC-9450CDN only) - Software version information of the machine and print server - Change network and machine configuration details
+- Printer status information - Change Fax configuration items, such as General Setup, Quick-Dial settings and Remote Fax (MFC-9440CN and MFC-9450CDN only) - Change network settings such as TCP/IP information. - Configure Scan to FTP search function (MFC-9440CN and MFC-9450CDN only) - Software version information of the machine and print server - Change network and machine configuration details

-We recommend Microsoft Internet Explorer 6.0[®] (or higher) or Firefox[®] 1.0 (or higher) for Windows[®] and Safari[TM] 1.0 for Macintosh[®].
+We recommend Microsoft Internet Explorer $6.0^{\text{(B)}}$ (or greater) or Firefox^(B) 1.0 (or greater) for Windows^(B) and SafariTM 1.0 for Macintosh^(B).
 Please also make sure that JavaScript and Cookies are always enabled in whichever browser you use.
-We recommend you upgrade to SafariTM 1.2 or higher to enable JavaScript.
+We recommend you upgrade to SafariTM 1.2 or greater to enable JavaScript.
 If a different web browser is used, make sure it is compatible with HTTP 1.0 and HTTP 1.1.